samaythe1/2-git-practice-samaythe-1/README.md

 # Ava's comment
 This article is a great reminder that learning itself is a skill.
 I liked how it connected cognitive psychology to software development.
 It’s practical advice that can really help developers keep improving long-term.

+# Namay Jindal's comment
+Really appreciate you highlighting this article!
+As someone who's grown up around educators (my parents are both in education), I found the connection between cognitive psychology and programming fascinating.
+The point about working memory limitations especially resonated - it explains why I sometimes feel overwhelmed when trying to learn multiple new frameworks at once.
+The spacing effect insight is also eye-opening - makes me want to restructure how I approach learning new technologies instead of doing those intensive weekend deep-dives.
+Thanks for sharing this perspective on learning as a skill itself!